-Other reasons for a positive vaccination readinessin the respective group with the reference to have a negative vaccination attitude could be the following: single persons in relation to marital status (91.78%) compared to and divorced people (86.36%) and married (77.78%); participants without a migration background (94.60%) compared to people with a migration background (87.50%); people with a high school diploma (A-level (Abitur)) (90.34%) compared to people with a major school diploma (Hauptschulabschluss) (81,82%) and secondary school diploma (Realschulabschluss) (69.64%).
+Other reasons for a positive vaccination readiness could be the following: single persons in relation to marital status (91.78%) compared to and divorced people (86.36%) and married (77.78%); participants without a migration background (94.60%) compared to people with a migration background (87.50%); people with a high school diploma (A-level (Abitur)) (90.34%) compared to people with a major school diploma (Hauptschulabschluss) (81,82%) and secondary school diploma (Realschulabschluss) (69.64%).

 Overall 85.00% of the participants had been vaccinated at least once, the distribution of the number of vaccinations as well as the vaccine manufacturers are described in figure X. At the time of the survey, 80.00% knew a person infected with Covid-19 and 35.00% of them had a severe course of SARS-CoV-2.